autocore-ai/AutowareAuto/docs/installation-and-development.md

 [TOC]

-# Goals {#installation-and-development-1}
+# Goals {#installation-and-development-goals}

-In this article we will demonstrate how to use Agile Development Environment to develop Autoware.Auto applications.
+This article demonstrates how to use the Agile Development Environment (ADE) to develop Autoware.Auto applications.

-# Install ADE {#install-ADE}
+# Install ADE {#installation-and-development-install-ade}

-ADE is published on PyPI.
-It needs Python >= 3.5.2 and pip.
-All other dependencies will be fetched by pip.
+ADE is published on PyPI, and requires Python >= 3.5.2 and `pip`.
+Other dependencies are fetched by `pip`.

 ```
 $ sudo apt-get install python3-pip